xmos/lib_qadc/doc/rst/qadc.rst

      * - Monotonicity
        - Yes
        - Yes
-     * - Resource usage
+     * - Memory usage (8 bit, two channels)
-       - XXX kB
+       - 3 kB
-       - XXX kB
+       - 5 kB

 Noise is always a concern in the analog domain and the QADC is no different.
 In particular power supply stability and coupled signals (such as running the QADC input close to a digital IO) should be considered when designing the circuitry.
 Since the QADC relies on continuously charging and discharging a capacitor it is also recommended that any analog supplies on the board are separated from the xcore digital supply to avoid any noise from the QADC conversion process being coupled to places where it would unwelcome.